kmaterna/Strain_2D/readme.md

     * Dilatation = exx + eyy
     * units: nanostrain / year
 * Max Shear:
     * e_max = sqrt((exx - eyy)^2 + exy^2) .
-Tensor shear strain rate (**not engineering shear strain rate**)
+Tensor shear strain rate (*not engineering shear strain rate*)
     * units: nanostrain / year

 ### Internal Library API
 If you're interested in contributing your own type of strain computation, I am happy to add new methods to the library.
-You would need to build a Python 'compute' function that matches the API of the other compute functions in the repository (see models/strain_2d.py for template).
+You would need to build a Python 'compute' function that matches the API of the other compute functions in the repository (see strain/models/strain_2d.py for template).

 ```
 class your_strain_method(strain_2d.Strain_2d):